-Several European banks have terminated their activities in Ukraine in recent years, including Commerzbank, Austria's Erste Group Bank, Sweden's Swedbank, the Bank of Cyprus, the Greek Eurobank Group and the UniCredit Group.
-This is largely due to the perceived high risk of doing business in Ukraine, high credit risk, a high ratio of non-performing loans and exchange rate risk.
+Several European banks have terminated their activities in Ukraine in recent years, largely due to the perceived high risk of doing business in Ukraine, high credit risk, a high ratio of non-performing loans and exchange rate risk.
 The share of Russian banks in the Ukrainian market is also decreasing largely due to the political situation between the two countries.
-Moreover, VTB and Vneshekonombank, two major Russian state-owned banks, are reportedly planning to sell their subsidiary banks in Ukraine.
-Similarly, Sberbank of Russia, another Russian state-owned bank is reportedly already in the process of selling its Ukrainian subsidiary.

 Since July 2015, the Ukrainian Parliament has adopted new legislation to strengthen and protect the banking system.
-See "Description of Ukraine-Legal Proceedings-Recent Legislation".
 Furthermore, the National Bank of Ukraine (the "NBU") has actively sought to promote the closure of inadequately capitalised or poorly managed banks.
-Despite these positive legislative developments and actions by the bank regulator, any further insolvencies of Ukrainian banks, increased liquidity constraints, continued growth in the proportion of NPLs and the failure to adopt and implement a system of banking regulation meeting best international standards that achieves an increased degree of stability in the nation's banks, could have a material adverse effect on the Ukrainian economy and thus on Ukraine's ability to perform its obligations under the Notes.
+Despite these positive legislative developments and actions by the bank regulator, any further insolvencies of Ukrainian banks, increased liquidity constraints, continued growth in the proportion of non-performing loans and the failure to adopt and implement a system of banking regulation meeting best international standards that achieves an increased degree of stability in the nation's banks, could have a material adverse effect on the Ukrainian economy and thus on Ukraine's ability to perform its payment obligations under the Notes.